build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 When you do this, a new tag is added to the repository and will trigger the Action we just created.

-Return to the main page of your repository and click on the "Actions" button.
-You should see a new "Package and Deploy Spark Job" Action running.
-Click on the job, then the "deploy" link and you'll see GitHub deploying your new code to S3.
+Return to the main page of your repository and click on the **Actions** button.
+You should see a new **Package and Deploy Spark Job** Action running.
+Click on the job, then the **deploy** link and you'll see GitHub deploying your new code to S3.

 ![](images/github-deploy.png)